-- Offer access to a self care options, a counselor, and an open forum to discuss how stylists and staff manage self-care.
+- Offer access to self-care options, a counselor, and an open forum to discuss how stylists and staff manage self-care.

-- Share fun personal and team building time outside of work doing things like museum tours, scavenger hunts, pool time etc.
+- Share a fun personal and team-building time outside of work doing things like museum tours, scavenger hunts, pool time, etc.

-Remember, team building is critical to help reassert values of quality, diversity, connection in a different setting outside of salon.
+Remember, team building is critical to help reassert values of quality, diversity, the connection in a different setting outside of the salon.

 # 3 Cultivate the Concept of Community and Diversity Internally and Externally